versia-pub/docs/docs/federation/endpoints.md

 Users in Lysand have a list of featured publications, which is a list of publications that the user has pinned or deemed important.
 This is similar to the featured publications list in ActivityPub.

+> [!NOTE]
-> **Note:** If you prefer not to display this list publicly, you can configure the featured publications endpoint to return an empty collection.
+> If you prefer not to display this list publicly, you can configure the featured publications endpoint to return an empty collection.

 The server **MUST** specify the featured publications URL in the actor object.